Adelaide United FC: Affiliated clubs

 Qingdao Red Lions are owned by former chairman Piet van der Pol, with the partnership being forged following his acquisition of Adelaide United in 2018.
 Then Director of Football Bruce Djite said, "The idea is to develop Chinese players to create stronger links between us and Qingdao Red Lions."
 Chen Yongbin was the first player to sign from Qingdao to Adelaide on a one-year deal.
-He did not make an appearance for the senior side but made appearances in the youth league, he departed following the end to his contract.
+He did not make an appearance for the senior side but made appearances in the youth league, and he departed following the end to his contract.